 ‘Stakeholder capitalism’ and pronouncements on corporate social responsibility are more about spin than about SA’s poor

 On the evening of October 22, environmental activist Fikile Ntshangase, 65, was gunned down in the home she shared with her 11-year-old grandson near Mtubatuba in KwaZulu-Natal (KZN).

 Ntshangase was a member of the Mfolozi Community Environmental Justice Organisation (MCEJO), which represents communities affected by the operations of Tendele Coal Mining.
 Since late 2019, tensions have escalated over the proposed expansion of Tendele’s operations.
 Ntshangase was a vocal opponent of the expansion...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.